danielabar/meblog/src/markdown/capture-browser-console-logs-capybara-cuprite.md

 bin/rspec spec/features/some_spec.rb | pbcopy
 ```

 Once the output is in your clipboard or saved in a file, you can search for the specific logs you’re interested in.
-Look for something like:
+Look for occurrences of `Runtime.consoleAPICalled`:

 ```json
 {"method":"Runtime.consoleAPICalled","params":{"type":"log","args":[{"type":"string","value":"==== ROUTER NAVIGATE FINISHED:"}]